ansible/awx/docs/logging_integration.md

  - Port
  - some kind of token
  - enabling sending logs, and selecting which loggers to send
+ - use fully qualified domain name (fqdn) or not
  - flag to use HTTPS or not

 Some settings for the log handler will not be exposed to the user via